 It makes sense to send these questions only to people who are engaged with your product.

-One of the most recommended frameworks for measuring PMF is the Pirate Metric Framework coined by Dave McClure.
+One of the most recommended frameworks for measuring PMF for SaaS is the Pirate Metric Framework coined by Dave McClure.
 He broke it down into five components.

 When lead velocity starts growing significantly, and conversion and usage rates follow suit, product-market fit is likely to have been reached.